 These will be everyday Australians, of all ages and currently all levels of fitness.
-One could be you!
+One can be you!
 Most will not ever have thought of doing such a trek, until reading this.

-The adventure, in early October 2017, will cover more than 50 kilometres and take in breathtaking vantage points along Kangaroo Island's south-western coastline.
-It will be four days of camping and camaraderie between eight to 10 people on one of the world's newest and most exciting hiking trails.
+The adventure, in early October 2017, will cover 61 kilometres and take in breathtaking vantage points along Kangaroo Island's south-western coastline.
+It will be five days of camping and camaraderie between eight to 10 people discovering one of the world's newest and most exciting hiking trails.
 There is a limit to the number of people on the trail at any time so seclusion in nature's wonderland is all but guaranteed.

 This is the first time Arthritis SA has picked a "home" destination for its trek, held every two years.
 Previous treks have honed in on destinations like China, India and New Zealand.

 For details contact Arthritis SA's Marketing and Communications Manager Celia Painter on 08 8379 5711 or firstname.lastname@example.org

 The Garvan Institute of Medical Research and Osteoporosis Australia has launched the Know Your Bones online tool which provides a personalised estimate of bone fracture risk.
 Evidence-based and consumer-friendly, it takes approximately five minutes to complete, and aims to empower consumers to initiate discussions about bone health and osteoporosis with their GP.Read more